gabrielchasukjin/PowerGridAttacksAnalysis/README.md

 | system operability disruption |      12 |

 As shown in the DataFrame, intentional attacks was the leading cause of outages in the year 2011.
 Interestingly, in the previous year (2010) there were no reported outages caused by intentional attacks.
-To see if intentional attacks were common in previous years, we graphed a line plot of the total number of intentional attacks vs time.
+To see if these attacks were common in the previous years, we graphed a line plot of the total number of attacks against time.

-<iframe src="assets/TVD_Duration_State_Choropleth.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="assets/Outage_Occurrence_State.html" width=800 height=600 frameBorder=0></iframe>

 ### Interesting Aggregates
-**Conditional Distribution of States Given Cause of Outage**
+We became curious if a certain state was responsible for the rise in intentional attacks on the power grid.
+To answer this question, we grouped the DataFrame by state and pivoted the table based on the cause of outages so that we can output a conditional distribution of U.S. States given outage cause.

 | U.S._STATE           |   equipment failure |   fuel supply emergency |   intentional attack |   islanding |   public appeal |   severe weather |   system operability disruption |
 |:---------------------|--------------------:|------------------------:|---------------------:|------------:|----------------:|-----------------:|--------------------------------:|